awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 + The content type and part boundary declaration: `Content-Type: multipart/mixed; boundary="==BOUNDARY=="`
 + The MIME version declaration: `MIME-Version: 1.0`
 + One or more user data blocks that contain the following components:
-  + The opening boundary that signals the beginning of a user data block: `--==BOUNDARY==`
+  + The opening boundary that signals the beginning of a user data block: `--==BOUNDARY==`\.
+You must keep the line before this boundary blank\.
   + The content type declaration for the block: `Content-Type: text/cloud-config; charset="us-ascii"`\.
 For more information about content types, see the [Cloud\-Init documentation](https://cloudinit.readthedocs.io/en/latest/topics/format.html)\.
+You must keep the line after the content type declaration blank\.
-  + The content of the user data, for example, a list of shell commands or `cloud-init` directives
+  + The content of the user data, such as a list of shell commands or `cloud-init` directives\.
-+ The closing boundary that signals the end of the MIME multi\-part file: `--==BOUNDARY==--`
++ The closing boundary that signals the end of the MIME multi\-part file: `--==BOUNDARY==--`\.You must keep the line before the closing boundary blank\.

 The follwing are example MIME multi\-part files that you can use to create your own\.